clartaq/cwiki/resources/private/md/Technical_Notes.md

 The pages in CWiki are a mashup of [Markdown](https://daringfireball.net/projects/markdown/syntax), [[Wikilinks]], and [[About TeX|$\rm\TeX$]].
 No single parser/HTML generator handles all of those pieces.
 So rendering a page happens in several stages.

 1. First, all of the WikiLinks are located and translated to HTML-style links.
 These links point to pages within the CWiki database.
 If there is no such page, the link is displayed in red.
+Clicking on a red link will open an empty page in the editor ready for creation.
 2. The Markdown content, including the translated WikiLinks, are converted to HTML.
 Since Markdown parsers pass HTML through unaltered, the translated WikiLinks are left intact.
 3. Finally, the HTML is passed to MathJax to translate any $\rm\TeX$ into something that can be displayed in a web page.
 The representation is usually common HTML, but you can change that if needed.
 4. That big chunk of HTML is plugged into the `<body>` section of a web page containing the header and footer for the page as well as the `<head>` section required for well-formed HTML5
-5. That page is then served by a web-server built into CWiki (Jetty, mentioned above) and rendered by your browser.
+5. That page is then served by a web-server built into CWiki (http-kit, mentioned above) and rendered by your browser.

 Note that, as this is written, wikilinks cannot be included in code listings since the link resolver is unaware of those boundaries.